 But the ongoing breakdown of the global monetary system is likely to be the main reason for the rising gold price since 2001.
 It will likely be the main reason for a continuing rise in precious metals prices too.

-Got any questions about the process of buying gold and silver?
+Got any questions about the process of buying and storing gold and silver in the safe jurisdiction of New Zealand?
 Book a bullion consultation with David today.
+Or send us your questions here.